kkaktusenok/Terraform-AWS-Minecraft-Platform/README.md

     ```bash
     packer build minecraft.json
     ```

-### 4. Deploy the Infrastructure with Terraform

-Once the AMI is built, Terraform can deploy the EC2 instance and all supporting infrastructure.
+    [Screenshot: Packer build output showing the AMI ID created]

-1. Return to the root directory:
+4. Return to the root directory:
     ```bash
     cd ..
     ```

-2. Initialize and apply the configuration:
+### 2. Initialize Backend Resources (Local State)

+To successfully initialize your local state and prepare the remote S3 bucket for migration:

+1.  **Temporarily comment out** the `backend "s3"` block in `backend.tf`.
+2. Run the initial setup to create the remote state bucket:
     ```bash
     terraform init
     terraform apply -auto-approve
     ```
+    [Screenshot: Output of `terraform apply -auto-approve` showing S3 bucket creation]

+### 3. Migrate State to S3 Backend

+1.  **Uncomment** the `backend "s3"` block in `backend.tf`.
+Ensure the `profile` is set correctly.
+2. Run the initialization command.
+Terraform will detect the change and prompt you to migrate the state to the S3 backend.
+Confirm the migration when prompted.
+    ```bash
+    terraform init
+    ```
+    [Screenshot: `terraform init` output showing the prompt for state migration]

+### 4. Deploy the Infrastructure with Terraform

+Now that the AMI is built and the state is configured, deploy the EC2 instance and all supporting infrastructure.

+1. Initialize and apply the configuration:
+    ```bash
+    terraform init
+    terraform apply -auto-approve
+    ```
+    [Screenshot: Output of `terraform apply` showing the creation of the EC2 instance and network resources]

 ---